akhoury/nodebb-plugin-import/README.md

         "_title": "this is topic 1 Title", // OPTIONAL, defaults to "Untitled :id"

         "_content": "This is the first content in this topic 1", // REQUIRED

+        "_thumb": "http://foo.bar/picture.png", // OPTIONAL, a thumbnail for the topic if you have one, note that the importer will NOT validate the URL

         "_timestamp": 1386475817370, // OPTIONAL, [UNIT: Milliseconds], defaults to current, but what's the point of migrating if you dont preserve dates

         "_viewcount": 10, // OPTIONAL, defaults to 0